 There doesn’t seem to be a formal requirement for taking it, but it’s recommended that you pass the N2 exam before enrolling.
 Signing up is very simple and Japonin has fantastic customer service.

-Japonin is currently offering three trial lessons for $9, after which you’ll need to pay approximately $10 per lesson in addition to purchasing several textbooks.
+Japonin is currently offering two trial lessons for $9, after which you’ll need to pay approximately $10 per lesson in addition to purchasing several textbooks.

-Udemy makes the list again with their Japanese Language Teacher Training Program, and for good reason.
+Udemy makes the list again with their Japanese Language Teacher Training Program.

-This course, which costs approximately $11.99 per lesson (for a two-lesson program), is specifically designed for advanced learners who have passed JLPT N1 exam and wish to become proficient enough to teach Japanese.
+This course, which costs approximately $15 per lesson when on sale (for a two-lesson program), is specifically designed for advanced learners who have passed the JLPT N1 exam and wish to become proficient enough to teach Japanese.

 Think of it as a polishing course to get as fluent and teaching-ready as possible.

-In this course, you’ll be formally trained in word order, linguistic types, N1 prep if you haven’t yet passed the test and context dependency.
-It’s a fantastic resource to put on your resume if you’re trying to obtain a Japanese language teacher license.
+You’ll be formally trained in word order, linguistic types, N1 prep (if you haven’t yet passed the test) and context dependency.
+It’s a fantastic resource to put on your resume if you’re trying to obtain a Japanese language teaching license.

 Each class is approximately two hours long and includes several supplemental resources.
 You’ll also receive a certificate of completion at the end.

-Once you sign up, with some elbow grease and a lot of dedication, you’ll soon be a top-tier fluent Japanese speaker.
+With some elbow grease and a lot of dedication, you’ll soon be a top-tier fluent Japanese speaker!